Reuven1203/Full-House-Support/README.md

-# Full House – Support & Privacy Policy
+# Full House – Support &amp; Privacy Policy

-_Last Updated: November 26 2025_
+*Last Updated: May 31, 2026*

-Welcome to **Full House**, a mobile app designed for managing poker leagues, tracking sessions, player statistics, and buy-ins/cash-outs.
+Welcome to **Full House**, a mobile app for managing home poker games — tracking sessions, player statistics, and buy-ins/cash-outs.
 This page provides support information and our full privacy policy.
+See also our [Terms &amp; Conditions](terms.html).

 ---